List of Black Butler characters: Phantomhive household

 Baldroy (also spelled as Bardroy), usually referred to as Baldo or Bard, is the household cook of American descent.
 He rarely produces anything edible as he uses weaponry such as flamethrowers to cook, believing that cooking is an art requiring explosions.
 Sebastian believes anything he creates is made up of charcoal and carcinogens.
 Baldroy pursues cooking to learn how to slow down, as he states cooking takes patience to master, which was something he was not used to during his years in the military.
 When he was a soldier, his entire platoon was wiped out, leaving him as the only survivor.
 Sebastian discovered Baldroy on the battlefield after his comrades had fallen and offered him employment.
 While terrible at cooking, he is shown to be capable of taking advantage of his surroundings, such as using fine flour to create an explosion.
 Due to his experience as a soldier, he takes command over the servants when Ciel and Sebastian are away from the manor.
 Like Finnian and Mey-Rin, he provides much of the comic relief in the series.

 Finnian, usually referred to as Finny, is the household gardener of German descent.
 However, it seems every time he tends to the garden, it is destroyed through an accident caused by his clumsiness.
 He is portrayed as an innocent, optimistic character who loves his work, but is dubbed an idiot by Sebastian for destroying everything he touches in spite of being warned to take caution beforehand.
 Finnian displays feats of superhuman strength, which he tries to suppress for fear of hurting others and risk of sabotaging his work.
 The sequence, S-012, is tattooed on the nape of his neck and is usually covered by his straw hat, which was given to him by Ciel.
-In addition, Ciel bestowed Finny's name by naming him after Fionn mac Cumhaill from Fenian Cycle when he came into his employment.
+In addition, Ciel bestowed Finny's name by naming him after Fionn mac Cumhaill from the Fenian Cycle when he came into his employment.
 He works as a gardener to spend as much time as possible outside, because prior for working for Ciel, he was an experiment subject that was kept locked up and forced to kill his friends.
 Like Baldroy and Mey-Rin, he provides much of the comic relief in the series.